apalache-mc/apalache-bench/README.md

 For a complete working example, see [performance/build.sbt](performance/build.sbt).

 # Running the benchmarks

+The benchmarks run against the latest `unstable` branch every weekend, and the results are published.
+The following instructions are for if you want to manually run the benchmarks.

 **NOTE:** The Apalache benchmarking framework is only compatible with Apalache
 \>= `v0.22.0`.